steven.ramsay at bristol.ac.uk

 University of Bristol, UK

-I am a Senior Lecturer in the Programming Languages Group in the School of Computer Science at the University of Bristol.
+I am an Associate Professor in Programming Languages in the School of Computer Science at the University of Bristol.
 I work on mathematical theories for reasoning about computation, and their application in the design of more intelligent and predictable tools for programming.

 If you are interested in studying for a PhD with me on one of these topics, take a look at my research below and then let me know what you are interested in.
 For some of my more recent papers, I have linked separate introductions that are more suitable for a general PL audience (some background in type systems and/or logic).